Saturday, September 30, 2017

 Half the fun is getting to see the stars of the past and since I took care of all of Rachel's Shirley Jones items to be signed and her picture, I decided to keep some of the money that I brought in my wallet!

-It's pretty rare that Rachel gets this excited about anything and the last time that I saw her like this was the day above with Adam Henrique in Hershey.
+Rachel rarely gets this excited about anything and the last time that I saw her like this was the day above with Adam Henrique in Hershey.

 She was shaking with excitement and she managed to keep things together as she chatted briefly and had the above picture taken.

-That lasted for a short period of time as she moved out of the line and began to cry!
+That lasted for a short period as she moved out of the line and began to cry!

 In the two years that I have attended the convention, I haven't seen one person be really nasty to a fan, although Robert Conrad seemed to be a bit salty, I think that's just Bob Conrad!